saberkhaniscool/dynamic-learning-app/readme.md

 ## Overview

-Dynamic Learning is meant to be an online platform where teachers and programmers collaborate to create and share STEM lessons which makes use of interactive visualisations created in p5.js.
-The main objective in GSoC 2018 was to lay down a basic structure of the app which will act as a foundation for future developments and will provide an idea of what the app is all about to the teacher community and future contributors.
+Dynamic Learning a an online platform where teachers and programmers collaborate to create and share STEM lessons.
+The platform makes use of interactive visualisations created in p5.js.
+This project was started in the 2018 Google Summer of Code GSOC program with the objective of laying down a basic structure for the app which will act as a foundation for future developments and will provide an idea of what the app is all about to the teacher community and future contributors.

 The three core objectives of the web app are-